martins5678/Auralin-clinical-trial/README.md

 > Auralin, an oral insulin, will demonstrate comparable efficacy in glycemic control to Novodra, the injectable Insulin while offering greater patient compliance and convenience due to its oral form.
 The study aims to determine whether Auralin’s oral delivery method can achieve similar or superior results in managing blood glucose levels compared to Novodra

-## Outcome
-By harnessing statistical techniques and Python programming, I have been able to unearth latent patterns within the dataset.
-Armed with this valuable information, I am poised to make data-driven decisions that will facilitate informed assessments of the safety and efficacy of auralin.

 ## Skills and Tools Used
 * Programming Language: Python